Close Menu

 About the hunger in the land, the killings, and the lack of leadership.
 Nigerians are watching and will respond,” Ologunagba declared.

-As the countdown to 2027 begins, the PDP is positioning itself as the only credible alternative to what it calls APC’s “misguided policies and propaganda.
+The PDP is positioning itself as the only credible alternative to APC’s misguided policies ahead of 2027.

 The opposition party warns that the ruling party’s celebration of defections is not just tone-deaf but a dangerous attempt to mask the reality of a nation in crisis.